HardwareAndro/awesome-devops/README.md

 # awesome-devops (101)

-These websites shaped my understanding and thoughts of the industry:
+These websites have significantly shaped my understanding and perspective on the industry:

 - https://martinfowler.com/articles/developer-effectiveness.html
     - and thus `Accelerate` and the `State of DevOps report`